ateamjkr/posts/vboxdbg.md

     pattern      Pattern to search for. <1+>
 ```

-To search for `root:$1$` the command `sa 0 "root:$1$"` is used.
+To search for `root:$1$` I used the command `sa 0 "root:$1$"`.
 This is the output I got:
 ![Searching Memory](https://github.com/ateamjkr/posts/blob/master/img/vboxdbg-001.png)

-We can see that the root hash from `/etc/passwd` is found.
-No idea why we see it multiple times I just focussed on the first address and used one of the memory display commands to check what we have at the address:
+The screenshot shows the root hash from `/etc/passwd`.
+No idea why I saw it multiple times I just focussed on the first address and used one of the memory display commands to check what I had at the address:

 ```
 VBoxDbg> help db